Ghulam Rasool Noori

-Sheikh Ghulam Rasool Noori born 19 March 1954 in Gangoo Pulwama Kashmir is a well known Shia Muslim scholar, reformer, preacher and cleric from Kashmir.
-He is known for his religious sermons and lectures, especially during the Muslim month of Muharram.
-Noori delivers lectures in both the Kashmiri and Urdu languages, he is deemed as a bridge between Kashmiri and Urdu temperaments.
+Sheikh Ghulam Rasool Noori (born 19 March 1954) is a Indian Shia Muslim scholar, reformer, preacher and cleric.
+He is known for his religious sermons and lectures, especially during the Islamic month of Muharram.
+Noori delivers lectures in both the Kashmiri and Urdu languages; he is deemed as a bridge between Kashmiri and Urdu temperaments.
 Moreover, he is famous for his addressing of social issues through Islamic Philosophy.
 Before becoming a religious scholar and theologian he was working as a lecturer.

-He was commander-in-chief of Hizbul Momineen during the 90s.